 You’re asking patients to complete health history or intake forms online.

 Security is a huge part of technical SEO for dentists, and we recommend that every website has an SSL installed.
-If you are unsure if your site has an SSL, try this tool: https://mxtoolbox.com/HTTPSLookup.aspx.
+If you are unsure if your site has an SSL, this tool will tell you.
 If you still have questions, contact us for a complete security audit.

 3) Mobile Friendliness

-Is your dental website mobile-friendly?
-A modern site should perform well on desktop devices, tablets, and phones.
+Is your website mobile-friendly?
+A well-done dental website design should perform well on desktop devices, tablets, and phones.
 A responsive website can really help your technical SEO efforts and help your dental patients find the information they need as fast as possible.
 A responsive website should be more than just pretty on all devices, it should also perform well when phone service may be limited, or your patients are using an older device.
 Try this tool to test your technical SEO mobile-friendliness.

 Caching is the process of storing your website files to help your website load faster.
 When building your site with a platform like WordPress, your content is stored in a database.
 If your content doesn’t change much, caching can be an ideal solution.
 Server caching stores a copy on your server and helps reduce requests for new data.
 Browser caching tells your computer how long to keep a copy of pages you have visited previously.